cutterkom/r-shiny-realtime-streaming-data/README.md

 First, I initialize an empty dataframe as a [``reactiveValues`` object](https://shiny.rstudio.com/articles/reactivity-overview.html).
 It receives and stores the new data points.

 ```
-# initialise an empty dataframe as a reactiveValues object.
+# initialize an empty dataframe as a reactiveValues object.
 # it is going to store all upcoming new data

 values <- reactiveValues(df = data.frame(x = NA, y = NA))